da-phil/SDC-Traffic-Sign-Classifier-Project/writeup_template.md

 Here are five German traffic signs that I found on the web:

-![alt text][image4] ![alt text][image5] ![alt text][image6]
+![sign1] ![sign2] ![sign3] ![sign4] ![sign5] ![sign6] ![sign7] ![sign8]

-![alt text][image7] ![alt text][image8]
+The second and forth image might be difficult to classify correctly, because the second sign was slightly modified (head of person) andthe forth is strongly rotated.

-The first image might be difficult to classify because ...
+#### Discussion of prediction results

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: